mrkkrp/philosophy-notes/anthony-kenny-1-ancient-philosophy/historical-overview.md

 * Satisfaction of the desires for food, drink, and sex is itself painful and leads to a renewal of desire.
 The pleasures to be aimed at are quiet pleasures such as those of private friendship.

+## Stoicism

+* Founded by Zeno of Citium (344-262 BC).
+* God is not separate from the universe but is a material constituent of the cosmos (pantheism).
+* Stoic physical system can be summarized as follows.
+Once upon a time, there was nothing but fire; gradually there emerged the other elements and the familiar furniture of the universe.
+Later, the world will return to fire in a universal conflagration, and then the whole cycle of its history will be repeated over and over again.
+All this happens in accordance with a system of laws which may be called ‘fate’ (because the laws admit of no exception), or ‘providence’ (because the laws were laid down by God for beneficent purposes).
+The divinely designed system is called Nature, and our aim in life should be to live in accord with Nature.
+* A problem: if everything is fated, then how could we not live in accord with Nature?
+Apparently, despite the determinism of fate human beings are free and responsible.
+If the will obeys reason it will live in accordance with Nature.
+It is this voluntary acceptance of Nature's laws that constitutes virtue, and virtue is both necessary and sufficient for happiness.
+This leaves a big question about what exactly these “laws of Nature” mean when applied to human society.
+It seems like Stoics accepted that society is natural to human beings, but that's a very general thing to claim.
+Indeed, it looks like Chrysippus allegedly defended incest and cannibalism.
+* For a Stoic it was acceptable, indeed praiseworthy, to take part in public life.